ut-db-teaching/cs395t-fall25/logistics.md

 ## Course Policies

 - All assignments are due by **11:59 PM CST** on the deadline date, to be submitted on **Canvas** unless otherwise noted.
+- Students are **not allowed to use LLMs to generate or polish the mini write-ups.**
 - All classes will be **in person**.
 Online attendance is **not supported**.
 - Attendance is critical in a seminar-style course.
 Missing **up to three classes** (e.g., due to illness or travel) is acceptable.
-Please **email the instructor** if you need to miss more.
-- Consistent absence or lack of participation will negatively impact your **class participation grade**.
+Consistent absence or lack of participation will negatively impact your **class participation grade**.
 - We will use:
   - **EdDiscussion** for announcements and class communication
   - **Canvas** for assignment submissions